 In the area of education, more than 1,000 different projects were executed in the second cycle level; excluding the 200-day SHS project, many of which were at various levels of completion before he left office.
 At the basic level, countless number of classroom blocks were constructed in an effort to eliminate schools under trees which led to the abolition of the shift system.

-US$1.1 billion was spent on the construction of new water systems, and expansion of some existing ones across the country.
+US$1.1 billion was spent on the construction of new water systems, and the expansion of some existing ones across the country.
 76% of the entire country, both rural and urban areas had access to good drinking water under his regime.
-This was the second highest in Sub-Saharan Africa.
+This was the second-highest in Sub-Saharan Africa.
 Unfortunately, many of these essential water systems have ran down because of lack of maintenance under the Akufo-Addo government.